Best Military Spouse Jobs and Active Duty Military Side Hustles Around the Globe (2021 Entrepreneurship Guide)

 Case in point: Navy vet, Austen Alexander.

-Do you know him?
-I just discovered him yesterday.
+Do you know of him?
+I just discovered him myself, this year (2020).
 But, at least 366,000 other people know exactly who he is at the time of this writing.
 Neat, right?
 And that’s not even the best thing about this story.

 Check out this military side hustle video and see what his modest goal was for his YouTube channel on September 11, 2018.
 He states his goal in the first minute or so.
 How’d he do?
-Check it out, below.
+Check it out.

 Not bad, eh?
 Thinking about what people look to you for can yield exactly those sorts of results.
 That said, it becomes infinitely more likely with a plan and a system to follow.
 Over the years, I’ve spent far too much money on trying to figure out this sort of thing, and so at this point in 2020, I can recommend three hard-fought wins.